 Writing a Letter

-You can send an email or a letter via the mail to your member of Congress.
-Personalize it with lots of information about your program, the community you serve, and how diapers make a difference.
+You can send an email or a letter to your member of Congress.
+Personalize it with information about your program, the community you serve, and how diapers make a difference.
 If you are writing about a particular bill, explain how it will effect your program or your community.

 Preparing to Meet